espocrm/documentation/docs/development/new-function-in-formula.md

 }
 ```

-In order to add the created function to the function list of formula, create a file `custom/Espo/Custom/Resources/metadata/app/formula.json` and add the code:
+In order to add the created function to the function list (for being available in a suggestion dropdown), create a file `custom/Espo/Custom/Resources/metadata/app/formula.json` and add the code:
 ```json
 {
     "functionList": [